-“The Mona Lisa's landscape is not a fantasy, but a precise survey map of Rome and its vicinity.
+With a large graphic presentation, Lund demonstrated that, contrary to popular belief, the Mona Lisa's landscape is not a fantasy, but a precise survey map of Rome and its vicinity.
 The survey cleverly defines the two extremes of religion, marking the center of Christianity on the right side, and the center of paganism on the left.
 The dome of St. Peter's Basilica at the Vatican is one end of the survey, and the site of the cult practices of the goddess Diana at Lake Nemi is the other.
-A line between the two endpoints, 29.5 km apart, intersects the Tempietto of Bramante,” says Lund.
+A line between the two endpoints, 29.5 km apart, intersects the Tempietto of Bramante.

-“Lake Nemi was the cradle of European witchcraft, and its location on the Mona Lisa was dangerously heretical during the Renaissance period.
-Using the pagan god Janus as the theme for the painting also implied Leonardo's heretical conviction that the sun was the center of the Universe,” he says.
+Lund points out that Lake Nemi was the cradle of European witchcraft, and its location on the Mona Lisa was dangerously heretical during the Renaissance period.
+Using the pagan god Janus as the theme for the painting also implied Leonardo's heretical conviction that the sun was the center of the Universe.

-In his book the “Mona Lisa Code," Lund identifies the central figure of the Mona Lisa as a single soul shared between an expectant mother and her unborn male child.
+In his book "The Mona Lisa Code," Lund identifies the central figure of the Mona Lisa as a single soul shared between an expectant mother and her unborn male child.
 The dualistic theme of Janus is symbolized by the partial pillars on either side of the painting, and the god is also identified by the code words ANIMA SOL, which is a secret anagram for the name Mona Lisa, meaning "Soul/Sun god" in Latin.

 "What tied the soul and the sun together for Leonardo is that he believed the sun to be the source for the vital force of the soul," says Lund, "Leonardo also believed that all images, including the Mona Lisa, were the result of the sun being projected onto the soul at the back of the eye."

 "Leonardo was extremely logical, and the method of his genius is that he always sought out logical extremes.
-The opposite faces of Janus uniquely portrayed the metaphor of a land survey, which requires the connection of a straight line between two points," says Lund.
+The opposite faces of the Sun-god Janus uniquely portrayed the metaphor of a land survey, which requires the connection of a straight line between two points," says Lund.

 Lund says that the radical stereoscopic illusion Leonardo crafted into the Mona Lisa exceeds the imagination of any Hollywood movie script writer.
 Billions of people have viewed the painting without suspecting the ingenious Janus-faced perspective that the grand master had placed them in.